Rocky Mountaineer train traveling through the Rocky Mountains with luxury dining on board.

 4. Napa Valley Wine Train | Napa, CA

 You’ll want to dress up a little for this excursion into Napa's wine country with gourmet meals and tastings on the train.
-The experiences change, but right now, the Legacy Experience includes a day on the rails winding past the vineyards and enjoying a four-course wine country-inspired meal, three tastings, and spectacular photo ops at each stop.
+The experiences change, but right now, the Legacy Experience includes a day on the rails winding past the vineyards and enjoying a four-course wine country-inspired meal, three tastings of 11 wines and spectacular photo ops at each stop.
 The experience is six hours, three of which are on the train.
 You’re welcomed with a glass of sparkling wine and a one-hour vineyard tasting of three wines right at the Napa Valley Welcome sign, and train your way towards two hours of tasting at Charles Krug and V. Sattui.

 Advertising